How many employees do you have?

 Calculating your absence level

-The average cost per employee per year published in the annual surveys is a useful eye-opener for those new to absence management.
+The estimates published in these surveys can be a useful eye-opener for those new to absence management.
 Yes, absence is expensive.
-But what you really need to know is the full cost of absence to your business.
+What you really need to know, however, is the full cost of absence to your business.
 In order to arrive at this figure, you need to have an idea of your organisation’s absence level.
-The best way to find that out is to collect complete and accurate absence data.
+The best way to find that out is to collect complete and accurate absence data with a fit for purpose tool, like Engage.

 Variable direct costs affect the cost per day lost